sio/potyarkin.com/content/posts/20171005-gist-git-projects.md

 If you work with more than one git project simultaneously, you often need to do the same maintenance tasks in each cloned repository:

-- check if there are some changes waiting to be pushed
+- check if there are some changes waiting to be pushed,
-- check remote URLs for all repos (e.g. when considering to switch from HTTPS authentication with GitHub to using SSH keys)
+- check remote URLs for all repos (e.g. when considering to switch from HTTPS authentication with GitHub to using SSH keys),
-- view last commit messages to refresh your memory
+- view last commit messages to refresh your memory.

 Doing so with standard tools would involve a lot of `cd`-ing, and the inconvenience would deter you from checking all repos frequently.